 This agreement describes the surrogacy law of direct agreement between the gestational carrier and the intended parent(s).
-The contract covers medical decisions during the pregnancy, medical bills, medical complications, medical history, financial considerations, and the involvement that the intended parent(s) will have during the surrogate’s pregnancy.
-This is one of the few documents that involves direct communication between the intended parent(s) and the surrogate.
+The contract covers medical decisions during the pregnancy, medical bills, medical complications, medical history, financial considerations, and the involvement that the intended parent(s) will have during the surrogate mother’s pregnancy.
+This is one of the few documents that involves direct communication between the intended parent(s) and the surrogate mother(s).

 This is one of the legal documents involved in assigning parentage to a child.
-These documents are usually started in the fourth month and completed by the seventh month of the surrogate’s pregnancy but may vary depending on which state in which the surrogate resides.
+These documents are usually started in the fourth month and completed by the seventh month of the surrogate mother’s pregnancy but may vary depending on which state in which the surrogate resides.

 This is a legal document that assigns you as the legal parent(s) of the child and is required by some states, depending on their surrogacy laws.
 The state court will sign off on the document once the baby is born as a final step in the parentage process.